 PSAT, SAT and ACT FAQS

-█►The tutors whom we represent ("our tutors") can help you to raise your standardized test scores.
+█►Our tutors can help you to raise your standardized test scores.
 For more details or to schedule your first session, please call 781-652-9649 or click here to send us an email.

 How many sessions are usually needed for PSAT, SAT or ACT preparation?

 Most of our PSAT / SAT / ACT prep tutors consider an eight week course of 2-hour sessions with four full-length practice tests and a diagnostic test (all taken between sessions) to complete the full course to be optimal.
 The tutor will provide emailed weekly summaries of what has been covered, which include suggestions as to what material to study and which tests to take between sessions.
 Our tutors' courses are designed to thoroughly review all sections of the test, instill confidence in the content areas, hone the student's writing skills and familiarize the student with test directions, types of questions, and test-taking strategies.

 How are your sessions structured?